 Unfortunately the answer doesn’t appear to be as clear-cut as all that, relating it to my personal circumstances, I don’t think I can sway my boss with any argument to stop an email-out altogether.
 However persuading a rethink on how our content is presented, and what content we present, might be achievable, especially when we can see the success of our social media and also look out to the success of sites such as GroupOn.

-I still have my doubts as to whether email-outs have had their day, not least as I end up deleting half a dozen of this emails each day (I really should make the effort to unsubscribe!), for me social media is the most likely replacement, I can find content I need, be rewarded as a loyal customer/follower and easily engage in communication.
+I still have my doubts as to whether email-outs have had their day, not least as I end up deleting half a dozen of these emails each day (I really should make the effort to unsubscribe!), for me social media is the most likely replacement, I can find content I need, be rewarded as a loyal customer/follower and easily engage in communication.